 PD Editorial: Introducing our newest editorial board member

-As always, our goal is to foster an exchange of perspectives and opinions.
-We invite readers to share their perspectives, and keep our Let the Public Speak section lively, by sending letters to email@example.com.
+As always, our goal is to facilitate an exchange of perspectives and opinions.
+We invite all of our readers to share their views, and to keep our Let the Public Speak section lively, by sending letters to firstname.lastname@example.org.